thekiba/ngx-lazy-plugins/README.md

 }
 ```

-After all this, you can safely re-build plugins via `npm build ng-lazy-plugins-example --prod`.
+All of this, you can safely re-build plugins via `npm build ng-lazy-plugins-example --prod`.
 You will get the compiled plugins in the directory with the build:
  + src-plugins-example-example-module-ts-ngfactory.js
  + src-plugins-example2-example2-module-ts-ngfactory.js

-Just put them in the folder with your application.
+Just put them in the folder with your the app.